mheap/theunixtoolbox.com/_posts/2013-05-13-gxpr-breakdown.md

 The `-n` flag creates an implicit loop, meaning that the code you provide will run for as long as there is input, ensuring that all input is captured.

+The script that we pass in uses `chomp` to trim whitespace off the end of the request, then escapes the input so that it safe to put into a URL.
+The `$_` is a special variable that is implicitly assigned the value of what came via stdin in this case.

 {% highlight bash %}
 ... perl -MURI::Escape -ne 'chomp;print uri_escape($_)') ...
 {% endhighlight %}